9 Best Lattafa Perfumes That Smell Identical to Designer (With Dupes Chart)

 It’s not 100% identical (the Lattafa version is a touch warmer and less bright than the original Y), but in real-world wear it’s close enough that most people won’t notice the difference.
 Performance is strong for a fresh scent: 8–10+ hours with good projection, especially after it settles.
 Great for office or casual settings.

 Community takes are positive.
 A Fragrantica reviewer said: “Fakhar Black is my daily driver now.
 Smells just like Y EDP but lasts longer and costs way less.”
 On Reddit: “Blind bought this and it’s 90% Y—perfect for work, gets compliments without trying too hard.”
+Curious about the full breakdown (side-by-side arm tests, maceration timeline, layering hacks, and where it truly matches/falls short)?
+I went deep in my Lattafa Fakhar Black Review.
 It’s a solid, no-drama performer that fits right into everyday rotation.

 Pros: Versatile and office-safe, fresh yet long-lasting, massive value, luxurious bottle for the price.